royaloakonshore/simplified/docs/03-user-business-flows.md

 This document details key user and business process flows within the ERP system.

 **Current Context & Progress:**
 The application has established user flows for core operations like login, profile updates, inventory item creation (basic), sales order creation and confirmation, invoicing from orders, and Finvoice export.
 The system uses tRPC for backend mutations and queries, with NextAuth for authentication.
-Recent work focused on build stabilization and ensuring VAT calculations are correct (using `InventoryItem.defaultVatRatePercent`).
+Recent work focused on build stabilization, resolving numerous type errors, and ensuring VAT calculations are correct (using `InventoryItem.defaultVatRatePercent` when creating invoices from orders).
 Several UI enhancements for tables (customers) have been made, and a basic Kanban board for production exists.
+The build is currently passing, with minor 'implicit any' type errors remaining in `src/lib/api/routers/invoice.ts`.

 ## 1. Core Entities & Lifecycle